NilsNiggemann/PMFRG.jl/performance-engineering/notes.md

   1a.
 MPI-ize getXBubble!
      1. Create regression tests using Recorder.jl.
-        Make sure that the recorded test cases are significant (e.g., the recorded arrays are not full of zeros, for example)
+        Make sure that the recorded test cases are significant (e.g., the recorded arrays are not full of zeros, for example) [DONE]
      2. Create getXBubblePartition! that works only on a part of the array, use that inside getXBubble!, verify correctness with the recorded test cases. getXBubblePartition should contain all the possible functionality that does not require MPI calls.
-  1b.
+[Almost DONE] 1b.
 Add MPI setup to original program
     1. Add MPI initialization and finalization in test script using only non MPI-functions.